Stretton

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 18.5% of residents work from home, possibly reflecting COVID-19 conditions.
-Service frequency averages 239 trips daily across all routes, equating to approximately 111 weekly trips per stop.
+According to the 2021 Census, 18.5% of Stretton residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 239 trips per day, equating to approximately 111 weekly trips per individual stop.

 Frequently Asked Questions - Transport